The semi-simple theory of higher rank acylindricity: Introduction

-It is worth noting that, while $S$-arithmetic lattices with higher rank factors are known to admit only elliptic or parabolic actions $\delta$-hyperbolic spaces \cite{Haettel,BaderCapraceFurmanSisto}, they do act AU-acylindrically on the corresponding product of symmetric spaces and buildings, which are non-positively curved, indeed CAT(0).
-Therefore, it seems unclear which groups do not admit an AU-acylindrical action on some non-positively curved space.
+It is worth noting that, while $S$-arithmetic lattices with higher rank factors are known to admit only elliptic or parabolic actions on $\delta$-hyperbolic spaces \cite{Haettel,BaderCapraceFurmanSisto}, they do act AU-acylindrically on the corresponding product of symmetric spaces and buildings, which are non-positively curved, indeed CAT(0).
+The trivial action on a point is always acylindrical, and every countable group admits a proper (hence AU-acylindrical) parabolic action.
+For example the construction from Groves--Manning \cite{GrovesManning} can be used immediately to construct such an action for finitely generated groups.
+For a general countable group we may produce a locally finite graph on which the group acts either by embedding it in a 2-generator group \cite{HigmanNeumannNeumann} or use the proper metric from \cite{DranishnikovSmith} along with the Groves--Manning construction to produce said graph.
+We then apply the Groves--Manning construction to this locally finite graph to produce the desired hyperbolic space.
+Therefore, it seems unclear which groups do not admit interesting AU-acylindrical actions on some non-positively curved space.
 Exotic groups such as finitely generated infinite torsion groups seem to be good candidates, but even then, some are known to act properly on (infinite dimensional) CAT(0) cube complexes.
-However, coming back to our framework, many of these groups indeed do not act AU-acylindrically on a finite product of $\delta$-hyperbolic spaces as they have Property hereditary (NL).
+However, coming back to our framework, many of these groups indeed do not act AU-acylindrically on a finite product of $\delta$-hyperbolic spaces as they have property hereditary (NL).
+It is also for these reasons that we consider the situation where the factor actions are all general type.

 Returning now to the mapping class groups as motivation, we see that the theory of AU-acylindricity in products of $\delta$-hyperbolic spaces should really be seen from a representation-theoretic point of view, meaning that the collection of \emph{all} such actions are interesting (potentially excluding the action on a point, according to taste: see for example \cite[Section 7]{ABO}).
 There is often a fixation with the notion of a ``best" action.
 However, mapping class groups are both acylindrically hyperbolic and have Property (QT) i.e. act by isometries on a finite product of quasi-trees so that the orbit maps are quasi-isometric embeddings.
 Therefore they act AU-acylindrically on a single hyperbolic space, as well as on such associated products of quasi-trees.
 We assert that both of these actions are important and bring to light different and interesting properties.
 Even the action on a bounded space, though inaccessible from the point of this theory, can be seen to capture various aspects of the group such as the left-regular or quasi-left-regular representations, and are hence also important.